rachmatilham/fylo-landing-page-with-two-column-layout-master/README.md

 ### What I learned

-I continued to learn how to do the layouting for the two column page, as close as possible to the design provided by Frontend Mentor.
+I continue to learn how to do the layouting for the two column page, as close as possible to the design provided by Frontend Mentor.

 ### Continued development